gradio-app/gradio/guides/05_custom-components/09_documenting-custom-components.md

 ## How do I use it?

 The documentation will be generated when running `gradio cc build`.
-You can pass the `-no-generate-docs` argument to turn off this behaviour.
+You can pass the `--no-generate-docs` argument to turn off this behaviour.

 There is also a standalone `docs` command that allows for greater customisation.
 If you are running this command manually it should be run _after_ the `version` in your `pyproject.toml` has been bumped but before building the component.